wavefrontHQ/docs/pages/doc/integrations_bigpanda_troubleshoot.md

 ## Steps for Troubleshooting

-To troubleshoot issues with notifications, you have to ensure that:
+To troubleshoot issues with notifications, ensure that:

 * The alert fires under the correct circumstances.
 * The Webhook template catches all problems.